Updated: Jan 8

-Putting your newborn baby into a #crib is like having a huge wall with only one little picture on it.
-I love a good gallery wall-fill it up!
+Putting your newborn baby into a crib is like having a huge wall with only one little picture on it.
+I love a good gallery wall, fill it up!
 A baby just looks so tiny in a big crib.
-Many parents start their little one out in something much smaller, like a #bassinet or a Rock N' Play if the baby doesn't like sleeping flat.
+Many parents start their little one out in something much smaller, like a bassinet.
 Once the baby gets used to this, it can be hard to transition him into the crib when it becomes necessary because he has grown too big, starts to roll, or pulls himself up.
 Fortunately, there are some things you can do to ease the transition.

-1. If the baby was previously sleeping in a bassinet or cosleeper right next to you, then your smell could be comforting to them during the #transition.
+If the baby was previously sleeping in a bassinet or co-sleeper right next to you, then your smell could be comforting to him during the transition.
 Take a few dirty shirts (so your natural smell is on them) of yours and stuff them down in between the crib slats and mattress, all around the crib.
 They should not actually be in the crib with him for safety reasons, but the baby will still be near the familiar smell just as he was before.
 Do this for a few nights and then gradually take the shirts away once the baby has fully transitioned to the crib.

-3. Start off small.
 Try to have the baby take a nap in the crib first, then two naps, etc. Once he is more comfortable with the crib, try night sleep as well.
-If you were previously using something that has an inclined surface, like a Rock N' Play, start by giving him more time lying flat during the day to get him prepared for the transition.
+Ease in to the transition rather than going cold turkey.

-If you're still having trouble after trying these tips, then a sleep consultant can help you work through any other issues that could be hindering the transition.
+If you're still having trouble after trying these tips, then I can help you work through any other issues that could be hindering the transition.
 If you need to sleep train as well, it is best to do sleep training and the crib transition at the same time.
+Contact Me